worldbank/global-ssb-tax-database/README.md

 >World Bank Group.
 2023.
 Global SSB Tax Database.
 Washington, DC: World Bank Group.

 ## Using the repository
-The repository has two folders containing all versions of the Database (Database folder) and supporting documents (Support folder).
-Supporting documents include the codebook and methods document.
-The approach taken to develop and update the project is also summarized in the [Wiki](../../wiki) page.
+Current and archived versions of the Database can be found in the [Database](Database) folder, in Excel and csv file formats.
+Updated versions of the Database will be added biannually.
+Supporting information, including Methods and Codebook, can be found on the [Wiki](../../wiki) page.

 ## Contributing to the Database
 We welcome contributions from the community to keep the Database up-to-date and relevant.
 You can contribute in the following ways: